cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 	ccloud cluster sql --sso {your cluster name}
 	~~~

-## Authenticate application users (service accounts) with external IdPs
+## Authenticate software users (service accounts) with external IdPs

-Currently, {{ site.data.products.db }} can only serve as a token issuer for human users as it requires an interactive flow.
-Authenticating service accounts, i.e. user identities to be controlled by software applications or scripts, rather than by humans, can not leverage an interactive flow and it needs a different headless mechanism.
+Currently, {{ site.data.products.db }} can only serve as a token issuer for human users.
+Authenticating service accounts, i.e. user identities to be controlled by software applications or scripts, rather by humans, is considerably more complicated, as it requires the user, or more realistically, an IdP admin, to provision the appropriate JWT token.

 {{ site.data.products.db }} SSO supports the use of external IdPs such as Google, Microsoft, GitHub, or customer deployed OIDC or SAML solutions, such as Okta.
 All of these options support multifactor authentication (MFA).